opportunity-hack-san-jose-2019/Team26/README.md

 # FConnect+

-FConnect+ provides one stop shop for reliable resources and information for foster youth ages 17 - 25 years.
+FConnect provides one stop shop for reliable resources and information for foster youth ages 17 - 25 years.

 ## Key Features